nerc-project/nerc-docs/docs/get-started/pricing-model.md

 ### CPU/GPU SU

 Service Units can only be purchased as a whole unit.
-We will charge for Pods and VMs on a per hour basis, for any portion of an hour they are used, and any VM "flavor" /Pod reservation is charged as a multiplier of the base SU for the maximum resource they reserve.
+We will charge for Pods and VMs on a per hour basis, for any portion of an hour they are used, and any VM "flavor"/Pod reservation is charged as a multiplier of the base SU for the maximum resource they reserve.

-For example, if a PI has a Pod or VM with 1 A100 GPU but 48 vCPUs, 192MB of RAM they would be charged for 2 A100 GPU SUs.
-Or 3 vCPU but 20 GB RAM they would be charged for 5 CPU SU.
+For example, if a PI has a Pod or VM with 1 A100 GPU but 48 vCPUs, 192MB of RAM they would be charged for 2 A100 GPU SUs, due to the extra vCPUs.
+For 3 vCPU but 20 GB RAM they would be charged for 5 CPU SUs, due to the extra RAM.

-### Extra Storage SU
+### Storage

-Storage included with flavors is not billed any additional storage is.
-For example if you have 4 CPU SU that includes root storage which means additional storage would be charged by the 1,000 GB/hr.
-For every 1,000 GB of volume storage you would be charged 1 Extra Storage SU.
+Storage is charged separately at a rate of $0.009 TB/hr or $9.00E-12 KB/hr at a granularity of KB/hr.
+OpenStack Volumes count until they are deleted.
+VM’s reserve volumes and you can also create extra volumes yourself.
+In OpenShift Pods only hold on to storage while they are active and PV’s hold onto storage until they are deleted.
+Storage includes all types of storage Object, Block, Ephemeral & Image.

+!!! note "Please note"
+    A Shutoff OpenStack VM will not use CPU or RAM but it will continue to use storage.

+    Any extra Images you create will also use storage.

 ## Format